mafindo/docs/docs/v1/readme.md

 !!!! sub-section section-area
 !!! sub-section section-left

-## Request Query Path Variables
+## Request Path

-Definition of Query Path Variables for the request URL
+When you do request to our API, you will find this general definition of Path Variables for the request URL will be used in API Endpoints

 <div class="parameter-container">